TALLY ENTRIES 641-650

 The comet is currently located in northwestern Lyra and is traveling towards the west-southwest at slightly over 20 arcminutes per day; in a few days it crosses into Hercules (where it remains for the next several months as its motion turns more and more southerly) and it is at opposition right around the time of the June solstice.
 It is at its stationary point in mid-September (when it will be located a couple of degrees northwest of the star Omega Herculis) and it remains accessible in the evening sky until around the latter part of October.
 Throughout this time the comet will likely remain faint, brightening perhaps a half-magnitude or so at most.

 After being in conjunction with the sun at the end of November the comet begins to emerge into the morning sky by the latter part of January 2019, at which time it will be located a few degrees east of the star Eta Ophiuchi ("Sabik").
 It continues its general southward motion, being at its stationary point at the end of February when it will be traversing some of the dust clouds in southern Ophiuchus a couple of degrees east of the star Xi Ophiuchi.
 After that Comet ATLAS travels southwestward through Ophiuchus, then crosses into Scorpius in early May and into Lupus a month later; it is closest to Earth (2.48 AU) in mid-May around the same time it is at opposition, at which time it also crosses south of declination -40 degrees.
-Throughout this entire period the comet will likely be around its brightest, probably somewhere between 12th and 13th magnitudes.
+Throughout this entire period the comet will likely be around its brightest, probably somewhere between 12th and 13th magnitude.

 After that the rest of the comet's apparition is rather anti-climactic, especially for those of us in the northern hemisphere, as it remains south of declination -40 degrees (although it temporarily reaches a minimum southerly declination of -43 degrees in mid-June).
 It travels westward through Lupus and Centaurus and is at its stationary point shortly after mid-August, at which time it will be located just 1 1/2 degrees east of the bright galaxy NGC 5128 ("Centaurus A").
-It travels towards the south-southeast after that and enters southern circumpolar skies by late December, but will have almost have certainly faded beyond the range of visual detectability well before then.
+It travels towards the south-southeast after that and enters southern circumpolar skies by late December, but will almost certainly have faded beyond the range of visual detectability well before then.

 INITIAL OBSERVATION: 2018 June 5.24 UT, m1 = 13.8, 0.3' coma, DC = 4 (41 cm reflector, 229x)